Where's the cheapest gas in Fairfield? - NewsBreak

 Where's the cheapest gas in Fairfield?

-(FAIRFIELD, CT) Depending on where you fill up in Fairfield, you could be saving up to $0.41 per gallon on gas.
+(FAIRFIELD, TX) Depending on where you fill up in Fairfield, you could be saving up to $0.14 per gallon on gas.

-On Saturday the cheapest gallon of unleaded regular in the area was at Atlantis Fresh Market at 547 North Ave.
-Regular there was listed at $2.98 per gallon Wednesday, compared to $3.39 at Shell at 3232 Post Rd, which GasBuddy clocked as the most expensive station in the area.
+On Saturday the cheapest gallon of unleaded regular in the area was at CEFCO at 441 E Commerce St. Regular there was listed at $2.75 per gallon Wednesday, compared to $2.89 at Shell at 1022 W Commerce St, which GasBuddy clocked as the most expensive station in the area.

-It’s important to note that fuel prices can change from day to day, meaning that one station might be the most expensive in the city one day, but cheapest the next.
-As of 05:30 PM, Tuesday, the average price of a gallon of regular in the area $3.15.
+Prices for all grades of gas change from day to day, meaning which station is cheapest can change, too.
+As of 04:48 PM, Tuesday, the average price was $2.82 per gallon for regular.

 |Regular